wilwaldon/flatstrap/README.md

 Code and documentation copyright 2011-2014 Twitter, Inc. Code released under [the MIT license](LICENSE).
 Docs released under [Creative Commons](docs/LICENSE).

 Flatstrap was created by William Waldon.
-Lead contributor is Zero.
+You are allowed to do whatever you want with the flatstrap code.